Bird Window Strikes are the #1 cause of mortality Easy, inexpensive DIY solution prevents needless bird deaths

 It turns out they are super easy to make, but for those that can’t or don’t want to make them, they can be purchased on the BirdSavers.com website.

 There’s a great deal of information on the website for making BirdSavers for yourself as a fun and easy DIY project.
 In fact, they’re perfect for having the kids or grandkids join in!
+You can also see where BirdSavers have been installed and are saving birds worldwide on their “Where are BirdSavers?” page and interactive map.
+If you’ve installed BirdSavers (purchased or DIY), you too can have your location added to the constantly growing list!

 The video above shows my method for making these BirdSavers out of metal for a long-lasting, elegant solution.
 The result is, they look great from the inside and outside of the house or commercial building, and they don’t interfere with the view out of the windows.